Newberg, Oregon: Education

-Newberg is served by the Newberg School District, which has six elementary schools, two middle schools, and two high schools, Newberg High School and Catalyst Alternative High School.
-The town also has two private Christian schools (Veritas School and C. S. Lewis Academy).
-The city also is home to George Fox University, and a new campus of Portland Community College opened in fall 2011.
+Newberg is served by Newberg-Dundee Public Schools, a school district which has six elementary schools, two middle schools, and two high schools, Newberg High School and Catalyst Alternative High School.
+The city also has two private Christian schools (Veritas School and C. S. Lewis Academy).
+Newberg is home to George Fox University, and a campus of Portland Community College that opened in 2011.

-In September 2021, the Newberg School District received news coverage over several incidents involving racism and identity, starting when the school board voted to ban Pride and Black Lives Matter symbols in district schools.
-Later on in the month, Newberg High School students participated in a "virtual slave trade" which targeted black students at the school.
-On September 20, a Newberg Public Schools employee was placed on administrative leave after reporting for work while wearing blackface.
+In 2021, the Newberg School Board voted to ban Pride and Black Lives Matter from being represented on campuses.
+In September of 2022 a lawsuit filed by the ACLU and a school district staff member was resolved with a Yamhill County Circuit Court judge ruling the school board policy was unconstitutional.
+At the January 10, 2023 school board meeting the policy was recinded.